Rosuav/StilleBot/commands/features.md

-# !features: Enable or disable bot features.
+# !features: Enable or disable bot chat commands.

 Available to: mods only